Baqend/guide/src/topics/logging/index.md

 The following data will be collected by us:

 - date - The UTC date of the access
-- ip - The IP address of the user
+- ip - The anonymized IP address of the user (The last octet is replaced with `0`)
 - method - The HTTP Method, one of (HEAD, GET, POST, PUT, DELETE, OPTIONS)
 - server - The server who has generated the log entry, indicates the fastly pop location by default
 - url - The URL of the resource that is requested